Thet-Rain/Project3-QuizGame-355/README.md

   -Added User login logout Feature
   -Added DataBase for Users , and User play History with SCORE and TIME STAMP.
   -Added UserProfile wehre Users can see their play history.
+  -Quiz Questions are being Loaded From TRIVIA API instead of hard coded Json File (TOOK ME a good 3 hours to get this work.... :())